ForlinxEmbedded/ForlinxEmbedded.github.io/nxp/ok1046a-c2/_sources/OK1046A-C2_Linux4_1_14_User_Manual.md.txt

 Status: Downloaded newer image for qoriq/arm64-ubuntu:latest
 ```

-To view the docker image that has been downloaded
+To view the docker image that has been downloaded.

 ```plain
 root@localhost:~# docker image ls